sarikasurampudi/oml/oml-fun-on-adb/oml-notebooks/oml-notebooks.md

 	> **Note:** The interpreter binding order that is set for a notebook applies to all the paragraphs in that notebook.
 However, you can override the binding of an individual paragraph also.
 This is an advanced topic, and is not covered in this workshop.

 In this step, you learn how to set the interpreter bindings:
-1. Go to the Notebooks page by clicking the hamburger icon on the top left corner of the page.
+1. Go to the Notebooks page by clicking the Cloud menu icon on the top left corner of the page.
 On the left navigation menu, click **Notebooks**.

 	![hamburger](images/hamburger-gen.png)